Hafiz408/Hafiz408/README.md

 <p align="left">
   - 🔭 Working as a Software Engineer in Caterpillar, Chennai.<br>
-  - 📚 Graduated with an Masters in Data Science from PSG College of Technology, Coimbatore.<br>
+  - 📚 Graduated with a Master's degree in Data Science from PSG College of Technology, Coimbatore.<br>
   - 💭 Interested in Machine Learning & Data Analytics.<br/>
 </p>